 – Matt Heinz, President, Heinz Marketing Inc

-“You need both content that creates influence and marketing that asks the prospect to take the next step.
+“You need both contents that create influence marketing that asks the prospect to take the next step.
 Sadly, the reason why most businesses get such crappy results from content marketing is they have neither.
 The content they publish doesn’t build any influence with their readers whatsoever, and they never make it clear to the reader exactly what the next step is.”

 – Jon Morrow, Founder, and CEO of Smart Blogger